StadlerlabRice/WW-CoV2-project/README.md

 ### Meta-analysis across weeks

-1. Run Weekly_comparisons.R with the names of all weeks to include in the analysis
+1. Run **3-Weekly_comparisons.R** with the names of all weeks to include in the analysis
       - Ensure that the week's samples have already been processed and saved in the *complete qPCR data* sheet